HTML-GUY0/Calculator/README.md

 # Calculator
-It is a Simple Calculator
+It is a Simple Calculator.There are html,css and javascript files and a app for this calculator.It is a simple tool which really can help you.Also, this first app/website I had made.